zumasys/docs/guide/jbase/Migration Knowledge Base/D3 Conversion Manual.md

 Backup of the MACHINES directory tree will backup all entity related data.

-Entities (as *<u>YourMachineName</u>*) represent actual physical machines in the Multi-Value arena complete with SYSTEM and SYSPROG/DM Account.
+Entities (as *YourMachineName*) represent actual physical machines in the Multi-Value arena complete with SYSTEM and SYSPROG/DM Account.

 You can have multiple entities “virtual machines” on one physical server.